ioccc-src/winner/2013/robison/README.md

 From standard dot H, to the rescue, q SORT!

 My fixation might hint at a textual bent.
-Does my program compose a tatoo for your shin?
+Does my program compose a tattoo for your shin?
 Play crosswords or translate from Urdu to Tzouby?
 To give it a whirl, just punch 2 + 2 in.